 After a world-wide search, conductor Jahja Ling of the Cleveland Orchestra and Cleveland Orchestra Blossom Festival became the current music director of the San Diego Symphony beginning in the 2004-05 season.

 The San Diego Symphony made history on October 29, 2013 with its first appearance ever at New York's Carnegie Hall, performing with pianist Lang Lang under the baton of Jahja Ling.
-A subsequent China Friendship Tour is currently taking the orchestra through concert dates in Shanghai, Yantai (San Diego's "Sister City") and Beijing November 1-11.
+A subsequent China Friendship Tour took the orchestra through concert dates in Shanghai, Yantai (San Diego's "Sister City") and Beijing November 1-11.